Technologicat/unpythonic/macro_extras/README.md

 The name is nevertheless ``call_cc``, because the resulting behavior is close enough to ``call/cc``.

 Is it as general?
 I'm not an expert on this.
-If you have a theoretical result that proves that continuations delimited in the way they are in ``unpythonic`` are equally powerful to classic ``call/cc``, or a counterexample that shows they aren't, I'm interested - this information should be in the README.
+If you have a theoretical result that proves that continuations delimited in the (very crude) way they are in ``unpythonic`` are equally powerful to classic ``call/cc``, or a counterexample that shows they aren't, I'm interested - this information should be in the README.
 (Note that beside the delimited capture, we provide a kludge that allows manually overriding ``cc``, useful for implementing things like ``amb``.)

-Racket provides delimited continuations and [prompts](https://docs.racket-lang.org/guide/prompt.html) to control them; no doubt much more thought has gone into designing and implementing *that*.
+Racket provides properly delimited continuations and [prompts](https://docs.racket-lang.org/guide/prompt.html) to control them; no doubt much more thought has gone into designing and implementing *that*.

 ### Why this syntax?

-As regard to a function call in ``call_cc[...]`` vs. just a function reference: Typical lispy usage of ``call/cc`` uses an inline lambda, with the closure property passing in everything except ``cc``, but in Python ``def`` is a statement.
+As for a function call in ``call_cc[...]`` vs. just a function reference: Typical lispy usage of ``call/cc`` uses an inline lambda, with the closure property passing in everything except ``cc``, but in Python ``def`` is a statement.
 A technically possible alternative syntax would be:

 ```python
 with call_cc(f):  # this syntax not supported!